 The project manager submits all reports via our project management e-service after the decision is complete.
 The decision contains information about when you must submit the various reports.
 Which reports it is varies between different calls for proposals, but often we want these reports in:

 Start report – your first report confirming that the project is ready to start.
-Among other things, the report must contain a bank or plusgiro for payments and a project report.
+Among other things, the report must contain a bank or plusgiro for payments and a project summary.
 All project parties must also submit a document we call Participant's approval.
-In the initial report, you also specify which global sustainability goals in Agenda 2030 to which the results of the project are expected to contribute.
+In the initial report, you also indicate which global sustainability goals in Agenda 2030 to which the results of the project are expected to contribute.

 Guide for Participant's approval (pdf)